Beseda is a Czechoslovak-Australian Association of Canberra and Region, Inc., Australia.

 Activities at Beseda include

 - Sport afternoons

-Beseda was founded by a group of Czechoslovak migrants who were living in Australia since the early fifties last century.
-When another wave of refugees arrived in Australia after the invasion of Czechoslovakia by Warsaw pakt armies in August 1968 they decided to establish an organisation that would bring together all people of Czechoslovak origin or descent and their friends interested in mutual friendship.
+Beseda was founded by a group of Czechoslovak migrants living in Australia since the early fifties last century.
+When another wave of refugees arrived in Australia after the invasion of Czechoslovakia by Warsaw Pact armies in August 1968 they decided to establish an organisation that would bring together all people of Czechoslovak origin or descent and their friends interested in mutual friendship.

 By the time the Association officially registered in January 1972, a monthly magazine Beseda was already distributed to all compatriots.
-During the next years Beseda continued in the initial activities and members also founded a dance group.
-In close cooperation with Czechoslovak groups in Sydney came to fruition theatre performances and celebrations of memorable anniversaries.
-In view of Canberra‘s population, Beseda had about 160 members; presently there are around 140 members.
-After a short pause the magazine is being issued again since 1994 on a regular basis with an improved appearance.
+During the next years, Beseda continued in the initial activities and members also founded a dance group.
+In close cooperation with Czechoslovak groups in Sydney, theatre performances and celebrations of memorable anniversaries came to fruition.
+Because of Canberra‘s population, Beseda had about 160 members; presently there are around 140 members.
+After a short pause, the magazine has been issued again since 1994 regularly with an improved appearance.

-Social and cultural activities were held in the club facilities of the Polish community and since March 2000 Beseda has its own club house; it was officially opened at the occasion of the 150th anniversary of T. G. Masaryk‘s birthday.
+Social and cultural activities were held in the club facilities of the Polish community and since March 2000 Beseda has its clubhouse; it was officially opened on the occasion of the 150th anniversary of T. G. Masaryk‘s birthday.
 Finances for purchasing the building were provided by collecting over several years into a Building fund; almost all interior refurbishment was done by voluntary work of dedicated members.